-I recently designed a deck of cards called Color Cures Oracle Cards: Healing With Color and they do just that – heal by using color.
+I recently designed a deck of cards called Color Cures Oracle Cards: Healing With Color, and they do just that – heal by using color.
 These cards are designed to help you self heal by using color sequences to heal emotions.
 What’s unique about this deck is that on the front is an emotion and on the back, a color sequence to help heal it.

 I thought long and hard about how I was going to implement this card both front and back.
-The front design came with ease as I was able to capture the feeling of grief with these colors, shapes and composition.
+The front design came with ease as I could capture the feeling of grief with these colors, shapes, and composition.

-Here I have dark, dreary colors with trees that once grew life but now its roots are withered and lifeless.
+Here I have dark, dreary colors with trees that once grew life, but now its roots are withered and lifeless.
 Sharp edges and shadows of days gone by are in the background.

-There is an indigo blue that holds a glimmer of light but it’s still way out of reach.
-If you look closely, on one of the trees on the right there is an Angel perched on top of the tree.
-This symbolizes those who have passed on, both our family, friends and even our pets.
+There is an indigo blue that holds a glimmer of light, but it’s still way out of reach.
+If you look closely, on one of the trees on the right, there is an Angel perched on top of the tree.
+This symbolizes those who have passed on, both our family, friends, and even our pets.

 If you note the colors, you’ll see that they are dark and drab.
-Although separately these colors are nice, together they look off and a bit depressing.
+Although separately, these colors are nice, together, they look off and a bit depressing.

-The background color of black is heavy and weighs us down but we have the choice to push that color off and be uplifted.
+The background color of black is heavy and weighs us down, but we have the choice to push that color off and be uplifted.

-The roses symbolize love and even the pink represents the heart.
-It takes time for the heart to heal but by focusing on these shades of pink, believe it or not, you will feel the difference over time.
+Here I designed the back of the GRIEF card.
+By looking at the colors, it’s uplifting and beautiful, and this alone should feel lighter.
+The roses symbolize love, and even the pink represents the heart.
+It takes time for the heart to heal but by focusing on these shades of pink, believe it or not, and you will feel the difference over time.

-There is no timeframe to heal from grief but there are ways to help get through it.
+There is no timeframe to heal from grief, but there are ways to help get through it.
 Like everything I write in this blog, I am a strong believer that color holds way more power than we realize.

-Try this, look at the GRIEF card and all its colors.
+Try this; look at the GRIEF card and all its colors.
 How do you feel?
 Write it down.
-Now look at the back side of the card and note how you feel when you look at these roses.
+Now look at the backside of the card and note how you feel when you look at these roses.
 There should be a difference in how you feel even if it’s subtle.

 When it comes to grief, take your time to heal but find that which brings you joy and start simple with color.